BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/files-api.md

 Response
 :   @@snip [listed.json](assets/files/listed.json)

+## Delegation & Registration
+To support files stored in the cloud, delta allows users to register files already uploaded to S3.
+This is useful primarily for large files where uploading directly through delta is inefficient and expensive.

+There are two use cases: registering an already uploaded file by specifying its path, and asking Delta to generate a path with its standard format.

 ## Server Sent Events

 From Delta 1.5, it is possible to fetch SSEs for all files or just files